anshum511/url-changer/README.md

 ## Instruction:
 ### Setting URL
 After executing above 2 commands, open "api.http" file inside "requests" directory.
 Inside "longUrl" object, paste your url that has to be shortened and click "Send Request" at the top.
+(Send Request will only be visible if you are using Rest Client for VS code)

 ### Reading generated shortened URL
 This will generate a response from rest API with fields containing "longUrl" and "shortUrl".